Architecture Program Accreditation

 How can I check whether an architect is registered?

 In each State and Territory of Australia it is a legal requirement that any person using the title ‘Architect’ or offering services to the public as an Architect, must be registered with the Architects’ registration board in that jurisdiction.
-You can search the architects registers in most Australian jurisdictions by going to the Architects in Australia portal.
-Alternatively you can contact the Architects’ registration board in your state and Territory.
+You can search the architect register in most Australian jurisdictions online at the Architect Registration Board in your state and Territory.

 Duplicate Copies of Documents